What hypoxia ICD-10-CM Codes can I use?

-The terms hypoxia and hypoxemia are often used interchangeably, but they have distinct meanings.
-Hypoxia refers to low oxygen levels in tissues, whereas hypoxemia refers to low oxygen levels in the blood.
-It's important to note that hypoxia can be caused by hypoxemia.
+Hypoxia refers to low oxygen levels in tissues, while hypoxemia refers to low oxygen levels in the blood.
+Hypoxia can indeed be caused by hypoxemia.
+This distinction remains valid and clinically important in 2025.

 - I27.23 – Pulmonary hypertension due to lung diseases and hypoxia